zumasys/docs/site/jbase/database-drivers/README.md

 The jBASE design provides for database independence by allowing end users to code additional database drivers thus enabling a infinite number of database types to be used by the same application.
 In addition jBASE provides an example of how to interface to the jBASE jEDI drivers.

-## Example of an application interface into jBASE JEDI DRIVERS
+## Example of an application interface into jBASE jEDI Drivers

 Copy the "jediCExample.c" program from the "src" subdirectory in the jBASE release directory and compile.